 - Wrap in Saran Wrap then place in air tight tupperware container

 - Wrap in Saran Wrap, then place into large ziplock freezer bag

-My layer cake recipe can be made two weeks in advance, if wrapped properly.
+My vanilla layer cake recipe can be made three weeks in advance, if wrapped properly.
 I’ve only made layers three weeks in advance, and I haven’t tested the upper limits.